 - Carefully analyse how much you are charging for each type of delivery and how much you are being charged.
 Implement mechanisms to encourage customers to consolidate orders.

 - The cost of poor quality and utilities costs may be somewhat neglected, but efforts to improve quality and reduce utility costs will reap immediate rewards.

 P.S.
-This guide is actually one of the weekly eClasses from our Supply Chain School.
+This guide is actually one of the weekly eClasses from our Supply Chain Leaders Academy.